-We have agreed to establish a joint venture with our partner in Canada, held 51-49 by us, for the production and distribution of pharmaceutical-grade cannabis-based products for medical use in Canada and, after receiving EU-GMP certification, the European Union.
-Our Canadian partner has finished construction on an indoor cultivation facility and is awaiting the final manufacturing and production license from Health Canada to commercially grow pharmaceutical-grade cannabis.
+We have also established a joint venture with our partner in Canada, held 51-49 by us, for the production and distribution of pharmaceutical-grade cannabis-based products for medical use in Canada and, after receiving EU-GMP certification, the European Union.

-As a result, until the regulatory requirements are met, none of our products will be distributed through any of our partnerships.
-In addition, the continuation or expansion of our international operations depends on our ability to renew or secure permits, licenses or other approvals.
+The continuation or expansion of our international operations depends on our ability to renew or secure permits, licenses or other approvals.
 In the event that we, or our partners, are found not to be in compliance with any applicable authorities, regulations, or conditions, we and our partners' existing licenses and any new licenses that we may obtain may be revoked or restricted.
 Should we fail to qualify for licenses or certifications under any of these authorities, should we fail to comply with any applicable regulatory requirements or with conditions set out under our licenses, should our licenses not be renewed when required, or be renewed on different terms, or should our licenses be revoked, we may be unable to execute our business plan.
 This would have a broad impact on us and could have a material adverse effect on our businesses, financial condition, results of operations and prospects and, as a result, investors could lose all or most of their investment.
 In addition, any such action could also cause us significant reputational harm, which, in turn, could seriously harm us.